 Today, as Evelyn Fox Keller tell us, the findings of the past few decades "have brought the concept of the gene to the verge of collapse".
 In fact, "it seems evident that the primacy of the gene as the core explanatory concept of biological structure and function is more a feature of the twentieth century than it will be of the twenty first" (Keller 2000, pp. 9, 69).Taking Our Words Seriously

-To point out the failure of the Central Dogma will strike most geneticists today as anachronistic.
+To point out the failure of genetic determinism will strike most geneticists today as anachronistic.
 "We long ago quit believing such a simplistic doctrine".
 And, in fact, you will find them regularly disclaiming the "gene-for" view -- that is, the belief that for many or most traits of the organism there is a gene, or a few genes, that account for the trait.
 "We know it's much more complicated than that" -- so the disclaimer runs.
 In the face of such protestations, recital of the history of misdirection begins to seem unfair.
 After all, scientists must be allowed to make mistakes, as long as they are willing to learn from them.
 What's important is the knowledge they eventually arrive at.